web development

 This medium right image doesn’t dominate the page, and it can be viewed directly alongside related text

 Starting off with the first image that appears alongside here at the top of this post.
 Demonstrating that this image doesn’t always have to be huge.
 In fact, any image in the post can be set to a small or a medium size, and aligned alongside any paragraph, if that’s more appropriate to the image quality, or the post’s content.
-There are lots more examples below.

-In this demo post, intead of using ‘Lorem Ipsum’ dummy text, I’m going to try to describe the typography and layout from within the examples themselves.
+In this first demo post, intead of using ‘Lorem Ipsum’ dummy text, I’m going to try to describe the typography and layout from within the examples themselves.
 Like in this blockquote:

 “With so many different elements crammed in together, this page will probably look a bit of a mess.
 But, I won’t properly find out how well these styles work, until I start using them for real posts.”